 Whenever you notice your dog not playing or socializing much – make sure you handle the situation with care by taking baby steps into making your dog feel more relaxed and social – but do not ever force your dog into such situations as, in contrary, it may only leave him traumatized and more avoidant than before!
 For happy and calm behavior always reward your dog.
 It will help him become more socially involved and balanced!

 Walking but not smelling!

-It may be a nerve wrecking experience for you to stop and allow your dog to carefully smell the bushes or the sidewalk grass, when you have already planned the location you want to take the dog as well as the time you are going to spend outside!
-Although, your dog really needs a walk and a play-around at the park, it is also very important for them to stop and smell whatever they choose to stop and smell while on the way to the destination!
+It may be a nerve-wracking experience for you to stop and allow your dog to carefully smell the bushes or the sidewalk grass when you have already planned the location you want to take the dog as well as the time you are going to spend outside!
+Although your dog really needs a walk and a play around at the park, it is also very important for them to stop and smell whatever they choose to stop and smell while on the way to the destination!
 For your dog, this is quality time, where they check out who has been around!
 Also, it gives them a better understanding of their surroundings!
 They gather information, knowledge and they explore the world through their noses!
 Rephrase: through smelling!